{{flagHref}}

 Description

-Nitrogen is a colourless, odourless gas that constitutes 78% of the Earth's atmosphere.
-It plays an essential role in various chemical processes and is used in many industries.
+Nitrogen is a colourless, odourless gas that makes up 78% of Earth's atmosphere.
+It plays a crucial role in various chemical processes and is widely used across industries.

 Introduction to the Element

 Nitrogen is a non-metallic element with the chemical symbol "N" and atomic number 7.
-It makes up nearly 78% of the Earth's atmosphere.
-Nitrogen is a critical component for all living organisms as it forms part of amino acids and nucleic acids.
-It is present in many fertilisers, explosives and industrial chemicals.
+It is a vital component of the Earth's atmosphere, accounting for nearly 78% by volume.
+Nitrogen is an essential building block for all living organisms, as it forms a critical part of amino acids and nucleic acids.
+It is also present in many fertilisers, explosives, and industrial chemicals.

 Chemical Properties Description

-Nitrogen may act as an oxidising agent in certain reactions, for example in the production of nitric acid.
-Under extreme conditions, such as high temperatures or high pressures, nitrogen reacts with hydrogen via the Haber process to form ammonia.
+Nitrogen can also act as an oxidising agent in certain reactions, such as in the production of nitric acid.
+Under extreme conditions, such as high temperature or pressure, nitrogen can react with hydrogen to form ammonia through the Haber process.

 Physical Properties Data Table